Easily Switch Between Product Types

 • Space Allocation for Container Engines

 • Specified disk space: CCE divides the data disk space for two parts by default.
-One part is used to store the Docker/containerd working directories, container images, and image metadata.
+One part is used to store the Docker/containerd working directories, container image data, and image metadata.
 The other is reserved for kubelet and emptyDir volumes.
 The available container engine space affects image pulls and container startup and running.

 • Container engine and container image space (90% by default): stores the container runtime working directories, container image data, and image metadata.